Sorry for the clickbait title, but now you’re here, you might as well read about my thoughts (or "issues") on Open Source

 I am well aware of that contradiction.
 It’s a debate: do you allow anyone to contribute (democratic) and risk quality instabilities, or do you select the contributors that probably will assure quality but make it less open?

-1. We allow bad writers to continue an open democratic website where everyone can report what they want, with the risk that bad articles can harm our quality level (and reputation).
+We allow bad writers to continue to write for an open democratic website, where everyone can report what they want, with the risk that bad articles can harm our quality level (and reputation).
 Bad writers take a lot of time and effort (it’s more work to rewrite a bad article than to write a good article yourself).

 Keep in mind that some volunteers are bad writers but have interesting things to say.
 Though, there aren’t enough resources to train every volunteer who fits that category.